-All consumptive use permits must contain a residential per capita water use goal.
-The residential per capita water use goal must include interim milestones that must be met every five years, and an overall goal that must be met by the end of the permit term.
-Residential per capita water use shall be calculated using the formula(s) set forth in Section ___.
+All public supply consumptive use permits must contain a residential per capita water use goal.
+The residential per capita water use goal must include interim milestones at five-year intervals, and an overall goal that must be met by the end of the permit term.
+Residential per capita water use shall be calculated using the formula(s) set forth in Section 2.2.4.2.

-At each interim five-year milestone, the District will evaluate the permittee’s progress toward achieving the overall residential per capita water use goal.
-If the permittee does not achieve an interim five-year milestone, or informs the District that it does not believe it will meet an interim five-year milestone, the permittee shall provide the District an explanation of how the permittee will achieve the residential per capita water use goal by the end of the permit and may request a letter permit modification to revise the interim milestones and/or end of permit residential per capita goal.
+At each interim five-year milestone, the District will evaluate the permittee’s progress toward achieving the end-of-permit residential per capita water use goal.
+If the permittee does not achieve an interim five-year milestone, or informs the District that it does not believe it will meet the end-of permit residential per capita water use goal, the permittee shall provide the District an explanation of how the permittee will achieve the end-of-permit residential per capita water use goal.
+The applicant may request a letter modification to revise the interim milestones and/or end-of-permit residential per capita goal.

 Reporting of the Residential Per Capita Water Use shall be no less frequent than every five years.

-X.3.6 Public Water Supply Demand Calculation

-Public supply demand will be calculated using the average gross per capita rate for the most recent 5-years as applied to the applicants’ service areas’ residential population.

-Alternative methodologies can be used if an applicant presents reasonable assurance that the methodology is appropriate for the service area and that the withdrawal quantities requested are necessary to supply the proposed demand.
-Examples of alternative methodologies include, but need not be limited to, utility-level growth rates for applicants with a large number of dwelling unites occupied by non-residents or reasonable design per capita for new developments.

-Request discussion on a compliance per capita.

-CFWI - 2.2.3.5.
+CFWI - 2.2.4.
 Defining the Public Water Supply Service Area

-a.
-Public Service Commission Service Territory
+A. Public Service Commission Service Territory

 If the applicant is regulated by the Public Service Commission (PSC), the service area should be that area for which the utility has obtained a certificate from the PSC.
-If the projected future service area is larger than the area certificated at the time of application, staff will solicit the opinion of the PSC as to the ability of the applicant to serve the area.
-If the PSC determines that the applicant is capable of serving the area and there are no known objections to the service area expansion, staff may recommend an allocation for the projected service area.
-If this is done, a special condition will be attached requiring that the applicant receive a certificate from the PSC for the expansion within two years of permit issuance.
-If a permittee will not serve a new demand located within either the existing or proposed service area, the permitted allocation may be subject to modification.
+If the projected future service area is larger than the area certificated at the time of application, the applicant will solicit the opinion of the PSC as to the ability of the applicant to serve the area and provide the response to the District.
+If the PSC determines that the applicant is capable of serving the area, the projected service area will be used in the demand calculation.
+If used, a special condition to the permit shall require the permittee receive a certificate from the PSC for the expansion within two years of permit issuance.
+If a permittee will not serve a new demand located within either the existing or proposed service area, the permitted allocation is subject to modification.

-If the PSC indicates that the applicant may not be capable of serving the expanded area or if there are objections to the expanded service area, staff may recommend an allocation based on projected water use within the existing certificated service territory until objections or other difficulties are resolved; after objections and other difficulties are resolved, staff may then recommend an allocation for the proposed area.

 B. Local Government Franchise

 If the applicant is regulated by local government, the service territory should be that area for which the applicant has obtained a franchise.

-If the projected future service area is larger than the area franchised at the time of application, staff will solicit the opinion of local government as to the ability of the applicant to serve the area.
+If the projected future service area is larger than the area franchised at the time of application, the applicant will solicit the opinion of local government as to the ability of the applicant to serve the area and provide the response to the District.